zachmayer/backblaze_analysis/README.md

 An interesting note about this data: It’s 55GB uncompressed, and contains a whole bunch of irrelevant information.
-It was very interesting to me that I could compress a 55GB dataset to 13 Mb, while still keeping **all** of the relevant information for modeling.
+It was very interesting to me that I could compress a 55GB dataset to NA Mb, while still keeping **all** of the relevant information for modeling.
 (In other words, this dataset was 4,000x larger than it needed to be).
 I think this is another example of how good data structures are essential